2026-03-25

 The Scale

-The industry splits into four layers.
+The industry has four layers.

 Construction (EPC) goes to Malaysian contractors.
 IJM won a RM1.4 billion contract for a JB data center.
 This is where investment most directly reaches the local economy.